 What are you most looking forward to in the coming months?

 I am looking forward to starting a new adventure the newly enrolled and current families.
-We are so happy that we are opening again our Toddler 1 classroom.
 Having the school with more children under our care is vital to us but also important to build a strong relationship with the children as they move up their grades.
 It is really important to us, to keep everybody healthy, safe and happy.
 We will do our best to maintain and better the challenging task of keeping everyone safe and healthy during these uncertain times.

 Tell us about your summer program!